Resurrecting Address Clustering in Bitcoin: Introduction

 The current state of address clustering techniques available to researchers is sub-optimal in multiple ways.
-The most common heuristic, \textit{multi-input}, groups addresses that are jointly used in inputs of a transaction (cf. \Cref{fig:change-concept}) \cite{reid2013,ron2013quantitative}.
-This heuristic is easy to apply, relatively effective in practice, \cite{Harrigan2016} and widely used.
+The most common heuristic, \textit{multi-input}, groups addresses that are jointly used in inputs of a transaction \cite{reid2013,ron2013quantitative}.
+This heuristic is easy to apply, moderately effective in practice \cite{Harrigan2016}, and widely used.
 However, it misses addresses that are never co-spent with other addresses (cf. \Cref{fig:multi-input-problem}).

-Many of these addresses can be identified using \textit{change address} heuristics: as coins in Bitcoin cannot be spent partially, transactions need to return the surplus value back to the user who created the transaction.
+Many of these addresses can be clustered using \textit{change address} heuristics: as coins in Bitcoin cannot be spent partially, transactions return the surplus value back to the sender.
 Identifying the change output thus allows grouping the associated address with the inputs' addresses.
-While the effectiveness of change address detection has been demonstrated empirically and through simulation (e.g., \cite{Meiklejohn2013, androulaki2013}), it remains difficult to assess how well it works in practice.
-As a result, clustering techniques are applied inconsistently across studies: many forgo change address clustering (e.g., \cite{jourdan2018characterizing,schatzmann2020bitcoin,BlockSci,maesa2018data}), whereas some simply apply a single change heuristic (e.g., \cite{conti2018economic, parino2018analysis}) .
+However, as the Bitcoin protocol does not explicitly distinguish between change and spend outputs, heuristics need to be used to identify them.